aaron-j-krause/Node-Http-Framework/README.md

 #### framework.start(port)

 Starts server on the passed in port.
+Checks fileDestinations on start.
+Will throw an error if there is no fileDestination set for a given route.

-#### framework.setFileDestination(directory)
+#### framework.setFileDestination(route, directory)

-Sets the destination for saved JSON files as the passed in string.
+Sets the destination for saved JSON files of a given route (route) as the passed in string (directory).
+Will throw an error if directory doesn't exist.
-Defaults to root relative to framework module.

 #### framework.get(path, callback)